bigconnect/bigconnect/README.md

 - Connect URL: **bolt://localhost:10242**
 - Username: **admin**
 - Password **admin**

+The easiest way to interact with BigConnect is to use the Cypher query language.

+Get started by following the Cypher tutorials available [here](https://docs.bigconnect.io/tutorials/cypher/cypher-basics-i).

 ### Locally
 To run the latest build you need to build the project first.
 You need to have Maven installed and JDK11.